tianhaoluo/PSL_Project4/README.md

 <ul>
   <li> 'Rating' method: return top 8 movies based on average rating (for movies with more than 100 ratings only) </li>
-  <li> 'Popularity' method: The top 8 movies based on recency (for larger categories like Comedy, can afford to look at most recent 2 years, i.e. 1999,2000 since it's an old dataset; for smaller categories, the lookback window will include more years).</li>
+  <li> 'Popularity' method: The top 8 movies based on recency (for larger categories like Comedy, can afford to look at most recent 2 years (1999,2000 since it's an old dataset) ; for smaller categories, the lookback window will include more years).</li>
 </ul>

 ### IBCF-based recommendation